 In this sense, Dan has missed the point.

-All this considered, how do we measure engagement?
-Old favourites bounce rate and time-on-page, for instance, aren’t always great proxies.
-For much “transactional” content, we might expect visitors to arrive and leave again relatively quickly.
+All this considered, how do we measure quality engagement?
+Standard metrics like bounce rate and time-on-page, for instance, aren’t always great proxies.
+For a truly well designed page, we reasonably might expect visitors to arrive and leave again relatively quickly.
+They found exactly what they came for, and went on with their lives.